Nicaragua

 purple nicaragua

 The Luke Society Foundation of Nicaragua is an independent affiliate of the Luke Society International that has had its roots in the reformed tradition for many years.
-The local Nicaraguan affiliate began to operate in 2005, moving from the traditional clinic model to a community development approach.
-The focus of its work is empowering ‘campesino’ families in 10 rural communities.
-In addition to health and food security, the other program interventions include children at risk, gender, and community participation in disaster risk management.
+The local Nicaraguan affiliate began to operate in 2005, using an asset-based community development approach.
+The focus of its work is empowering ‘campesino’ families located in rural, farming communities.
+In addition to health and food security, the partnership with World Renew focuses on other program interventions like children at risk, gender equality, and community participation in disaster risk management.

 STORIES AND NEWS FROM NICARAGUA